 MicroMAX will be a microfocus beamline for macromolecular crystallography.
-It will be flexible both in terms of X-ray performance and possiblities at experimental setup in terms of sample delivery systems.
-It will be possible both to collect oscillation data and single image serial crystallography data.
+It will be flexible both in terms of X-ray performance and experimental setup.
+It will be possible both to collect oscillation data and serial crystallography data using different sample delivery systems.
 The design and performance of the beamline is defined by the possibilities to collect:

 - high-quality data from microcrystals,